nhooyr/neoman/README.md

 `g:neoman_find_window`
 If this option is set, neoman will first attempt to find the current neoman window before opening a new one.
 The bang on `:Nman` will alternate on this behavior.
 So if this option is set, the bang will make it act like as if it is not set, and vice versa.
 By default this is set.

+`g:neoman_synopsis`
+In manpages of sections 2 and 3, there is sometimes some c code under the heading `SYNOPSIS`.
+In english we can just match `SYNOPSIS` and then can highlight all of the c code underneath.
+However in other languages, `SYNOPSIS` is a different word, so how are we to tell where the synopsis heading is?
+This variable is a regex that is used to match the synopsis heading, modify it for the language(s) you will be using.
+Defaults to`'\V\^SYNOPSIS\$'`

 `g:no_neoman_maps`
 If set, no mappings are made in neoman buffers.
 By default it is not set.